eqNj/eqN-PD2-Filter/README.md

 Low runes (<15) no longer notify.

 Flawless gems no longer show.
 Perfect gems no longer notify.
+(If using the 'Specialized LLD' or 'Specialized SSF' filter version then flawless gems will still always show on the ground.)

 Four socket, ethereal polearm/spear weapons of elite tier will only show with 8%+ Enhanced Damage.